Fairchild Group: Radio Stations

-Fairchild is jointly provides Chinese programming at AM1540 with newspaper operator Sing Tao (Toronto).
-The station is still owned by CHIN Radio/TV International, while Sing Tao is jointly owned by Torstar and Sing Tao News Corporation of Hong Kong.
-Some AM1540 radio personalities from the FM station of Fairchild Radio Toronto have been transferred to this new AM station.

 In October 2019, Fairchild Radio gained public attention when it fired a Toronto talk-show host allegedly because of his questions during an interview perceived as critical of the Chinese government's stance on the 2019–2020 Hong Kong protests.

 Film production

 Fairchild Group operates Fairchild Films International Limited, a motion picture production company that creates Chinese language films for international audiences.

 The company has produced one film, Paper Moon Affair, in 2005.